Trezelle Jenkins

-Trezelle Samuel Jenkins (born March 13, 1973) is a former American football player.
-He played college football as an offensive tackle for the University of Michigan from 1991 to 1994.
-His nickname at U of M was "house cat" given to him by his teammates.
-After being drafted in the first round of the 1995 NFL Draft, he played professional football in the National Football League (NFL) for the Kansas City Chiefs from 1995 to 1997.
+Trezelle Samuel Jenkins (born March 13, 1973) is an American former professional football player.
+He played college football as an offensive tackle for the University of Michigan from 1991 to 1995.
+His nickname at U of M was "Tree."
+After being drafted in the first round of the 1995 NFL draft, he played professional football in the National Football League (NFL) for the Kansas City Chiefs from 1995 to 1997.

-Early years
+Early life

 Jenkins was born in Chicago, Illinois, in 1973.
 He attended, and played football at, Morgan Park High School in Chicago.

 University of Michigan

-Jenkins enrolled at the University of Michigan in 1991 and played college football for head coach Gary Moeller's Michigan Wolverines football teams from 1991 to 1994.
+Jenkins enrolled at the University of Michigan in January 1991 and was the first ever to enroll early as a college football player.
+This is now a popular practice amongst student athletes wanting to get an early start on their collegiate career.
+He played college football for head coach Gary Moeller's Michigan Wolverines football teams from 1991 to 1995.

 As a sophomore in 1992, Jenkins started nine games at left offensive tackle for the undefeated 1992 Michigan Wolverines football team that compiled a 9-0-3 record and defeated Washington in the 1993 Rose Bowl.
 As a junior, he started seven games (two at left tackle and five at right tackle), and as a senior, he started all 12 games at left tackle.

 Professional football

-Jenkins was selected by the Kansas City Chiefs in the first round (31st overall pick) of the 1995 NFL Draft.
+Jenkins was selected by the Kansas City Chiefs in the first round (31st overall pick) of the 1995 NFL draft.
 He was the first offensive lineman the Chiefs selected in the first round since Brian Jozwiak in 1986.

-Jenkins played in only nine games for the Chiefs from 1995 to 1997.
-He was subsequently signed by the New Orleans Saints and the Minnesota Vikings but never appeared in a game for either team.
+Jenkins played in nine games for the Chiefs from 1995 to 1997.
+He was subsequently signed by the New Orleans Saints and the Minnesota Vikings.

-In 2000, Jenkins was drafted 156th overall by the San Francisco Demons of the XFL but failed to make the team.

-In 2007, Charles Robinson, of Yahoo!
-Sports ranked Jenkins as the worst No. 31 pick since the AFL-NFL merger.